wolfpup-software/hx-js/README.md

 Maybe not the same events, maybe not the same attributes, but little hypertext jumps should already be browser spec.

-Until then, `hx` intends to be a 1.5kb minified polyfil.
+Until then, `hx` intends to be a polyfil (at 1.5kb minified, zipped).

 ## License